DB-Vincent/guest-lecture-2/README.md

 After a minute or two, you should see that the metrics-server is healthy with a running pod.

-### Step 5b: actually horizontally scaling our Deployment
+### Step 5b: setting up horizontal scaling for our Deployment

 Now that the metrics-server has been installed, we can create [a Horizontal Pod Autoscaler (HPA)](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) which will use the metrics exposed by the metrics-server to decide whether extra replica's are required.
 To do so, we'll start off from a basic template and adjust it to our needs.